risingwavelabs/risingwave-operator/README.md

 ## Examples

-You can deploy RisingWave which use MinIO on Linux/amd64 arch nodes as follows:
+You can deploy RisingWave which uses MinIO on Linux/amd64 arch nodes as follows:

 ```shell
 kubectl create namespace test